 The home ‘office’, if you will, is often fulfilling several functions – sometimes as a hobby room, often times as a home admin center or a place for quiet study.
 Decide what purpose/s your desk at home is serving and ensure that it isn’t taken over by unassociated clutter.
 It can be tempting to use a study room and its desk surface as storage, but by working at maintaining the prime purpose of the space it helps to establish zoning for the rest of your house.

 Study, hobby, office or small business – the desk is the heart of it all.
-Get this “tool” on side and watch as other parts are enable run more smoothly!
+Get this “tool” on side through having a declutter and keeping it organised.
+Without a doubt other parts will run more smoothly!